-Meghan from Playground Parkbench joins our ABCs and 123s letter and math series today with this clever idea for counting with plastic Easter eggs.
+Meghan from Playground Parkbench joins us today with this clever idea for counting with plastic Easter eggs.

 Counting with Easter Eggs